andrewjackbell/andrewjackbell/readme.md

 ## About

-I am a postgraduate computer science student, specialising in Natural Language Processing (NLP).

-Currently I study MSc Computer Science at the University of Warwick, and hold a BSc in Computer Science from the University of Bath.

-I am interested in computational linguistics, NLG, computer vision and more.
+I'm involved in AI research with a focus on using NLP techniques for biomedical applications.
+I earned my MSc in Computer Science at the University of Warwick and my BSc in Computer Science at the University of Bath.
+My interests include computational linguistics, NLG, computer vision, and more.

 ## Projects